Americans rush to stock up on essentials as coronavirus spreads

 "An abundance of caution - semper paratus, like the Coast Guard motto that means 'always ready'," she said, pointing to her car's license plate holder emblazoned with the saying.

-Her husband, Gary Russell, 77, a retired Coast Guardsman and businessman, said they had stocked up on wine, cheese and fruit to entertain friends who had traveled to New York from Florida to root for Creighton in the Big East basketball tournament, only to learn after their arrival that the event was canceled due to the coronavirus.
+Her husband, Gary Russell, 77, a retired Coast Guardsman and businessman, said they had stocked up on wine, cheese and fruit to entertain friends who had travelled to New York from Florida to root for Creighton in the Big East basketball tournament, only to learn after their arrival that the event was cancelled due to the coronavirus.

 Wegmans was packed with shoppers by mid-morning on Friday, hours after about 40 customers lined up waiting for the store to open.
 Some shelves were stripped bare of anti-bacterial wipes and food staples such as bulk rice and dried beans, and others were posted with signs limiting purchases of hand sanitizer and bottled water.